brooklyn-data/dbt_artifacts/CONTRIBUTING.md

 ## Contributing Code :computer:

-The high-level flow for contributing code to the dbt Artifacts Package is as follows:
+The high-level flow for contributing code to the dbt Artifacts Package is as follows (see below for details of each stage):

 1. Fork the dbt Artifacts Package repository
 2. Clone your fork locally